Call now for your

 There are some variations in terms of reporting and recording requirements.
 For example, some “low risk” industries are exempt, as are some companies with just a few employees.
 So every case is unique.
 Our lawyers can offer insight into this area.

-The cost of hiring a lawyer to assist with your workman’s compensation claim will depend upon many factors, such as the complexity of your case and the amount of time required to resolve the matter.
+The cost of hiring a lawyer for on-the-job injuries to assist you with compensation claim will depend upon many factors, such as the complexity of your case and the amount of time required to resolve the matter.
 Therefore, we recommend contacting our lawyers to discuss your case.
 We can provide you with a better idea of what you may face by way of legal fees.

 The Chicago workers’ compensation attorneys of Phillips Law Offices offer quality legal services to the injured and their families throughout Illinois.
 We will work diligently to get you the best possible outcome for your case.
 Black lung and asbestos attorneys are also available through our legal practice, which is regarded as one of the best law firms in the Midwest!
 We are known for our tenacity and bring this to every case that we handle.